Rodri9o/Integrate-RHEL7-with-AD-Playbook/README.md

 ansible-playbook site.yml -i hosts -u root

 ### Playbook Roles
-- base: to install basic packages, iptables and protect grub
+- base: to install basic packages, ntp, iptables and protect grub
 - common: has all global variables and handlers
-- ldap: main role of the playbook to install sssd, realmd and dependency packages for joining AD
+- ldap: main role of the playbook to install samba, sssd, realmd and dependency packages for joining AD